January 3, 2026

 • A friend or another adult you trust – As long as they’re comfortable serving the documents correctly and filling out the form afterward.

-• The Sheriff’s Office – They can serve some types of documents but only during business hours.
+• Local Police Department – They can serve some types of documents but only during business hours.
 It can take longer, if the documents get served at all after exhausting daytime attempts, so it’s not always ideal if you’re short on time.

 5. Court Division and Address for Filing in King County.